BlockchainDeal/ccoin/docs/CLI.md

-Bcoin ships with bcoin-cli as its default HTTP client for command line access.
+Ccoin ships with ccoin-cli as its default HTTP client for command line access.

 ## Configuration